Treating obstructive sleep apnoea

 Although it's less clear whether stopping smoking can improve the condition, you'll probably be advised to stop for general health reasons.

-Sleeping on your side, rather than on your back, may also help relieve the symptoms of OSA if you have been diagnosed with the condition.
+Sleeping on your side, rather than on your back, may also help relieve the symptoms of OSA.

 Continuous positive airway pressure (CPAP)

 As well as the lifestyle changes mentioned above, people with moderate to severe OSA usually need to use a continuous positive airway pressure (CPAP) device.

 This is a small pump that delivers a continuous supply of compressed air through a mask that either covers your nose or your nose and mouth.
 The compressed air prevents your throat closing.